Copay-Africa/copay-server/copilot.md

 Use TypeScript, Prisma ORM (MongoDB), JWT authentication, and follow NestJS best practices for modular design and scalability.

-Build a fast, optimized, and well-structured NestJS backend for a Cooperative Payment System (Co-Pay) that supports:
+Build a fast, optimized, and well-structured NestJS backend for a Cooperative Payment System (Copay) that supports:

 1. Web (Next.js frontend)
 2. Mobile (Flutter app)